Thinbus Secure Remote Password SRP6a Authentication with Spring Security

 M1 as the user's credentials.
 The user experience is that they enter their username and password and hit submit and are logged in; just like a normal login form.

-Note that the server has to remember the one-time server challenge
+Note that the server has to remember the one-time ephemeral private key

 B that it gave to the browser in order to check the user's password proof